24shreya/24shreya/README.md

 - 🌱 I’m currently learning ...
 Data Structures
 - 👯 I’m looking to collaborate on ...
 Python/C++ projects
 - 🤔 I’m looking for help with ...
 Data structure 😫
-- 💬 Ask me about ... sci-fi stuff
+- 💬 Ask me anything!
 - 📫 How to reach me: ... will see
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 If the earth stopped rotating on its axis, we'll all fall eastwards with the speed of 30 km/sec (which is the speed the earth rotated with) due to momentum.